-Suppose we have a chemical reaction that we want to happen faster.
-For example, if we can speed up the reactions in fireworks, the bang will be louder, the sparks will move faster and be brighter.
-It will be great.
+Suppose that we have a chemical reaction that we would like to happen faster.
+For example, if we could speed up the reactions in fireworks, the bang would be louder, the sparks would move faster and be brighter.
+It would be great.

-There are five ways that we can speed up (or slow down) a chemical reaction, all linked by the Big Idea of collision theory;
+There are five ways that we can speed up (or slow down) a chemical reaction, all linked by collision theory:

 The more frequently these collisions happen, the faster the rate of reaction will be.

 From this, we get five factors which affect the rate of a reaction: